 3. Your Work Ethic Is Your Competitive Edge

 “That competitive thing opened up a big door because that’s one of the things I want to instil in you guys.
 I look in and I shape my career, sometimes I use the muse of LeBron James.
 He motivates me every day.
 I see him, he’s up and he’s working out at six in the morning.
 He doesn’t have to really work out at six in the morning but he’s working out at six in the morning, harder than everybody else.

 “That’s one of the keys.
 You have to stand up for yourself and be able to compete and you’ve got to put in the work that it’s going to take to do it.
 We’ve got the same 24 hours, you’ve got to use your time wisely and you have to be ready to do the things that other people aren’t trying to do.”

 4. You Have To See Past Your Ceiling To Get Past It

 “The truth of it is you’re going to hit a ceiling, you’re going to hit a couple of them, that’s part of the journey of life,” Combs says.
 He adds that you have to keep your vision and your goals in front of you all the time to be able to see past the challenges.

-“The only way I was able to get out of it was I had to write down on one side of the page, “this is the problem” and on the other side, “this is the possible solution” and something as simple as that, that got me up out of that funk, and when you hit that ceiling the thing that you have to do is you have to go back and retreat and re-strategise and re-focus and set a plan and that’s the only thing that’s going to get you over that hump.”
+“The only way I was able to get out of it was I had to write down on one side of the page, “This is the problem” and on the other side, “This is the possible solution” and something as simple as that, that got me up out of that funk, and when you hit that ceiling the thing that you have to do is you have to go back and retreat and re-strategise and re-focus and set a plan and that’s the only thing that’s going to get you over that hump.”

 5. Keep Your Ego In Check

 “When it comes to [achieving] a goal [or] greater good, I know how to put my ego to the side.
-It’s really hard to get to a successful point and have ego because it’ll stop you from doing things that you need to do to take care of your family.”
+It’s really hard to get to a successful point and have an ego because it’ll stop you from doing things that you need to do to take care of your family.”